ISUgenomics/SingleCellRNAseq_RyanSmith/02_Monocle_Dissection.md

 ![](assets/DeseqNormMonocleplots-1.png)

-### Try to use upper quartile normalization on severo deata
+### Try to use upper quartile normalization on severo data

 ```
 # calculated upper quartile in excel, divided all values by their upper quartile and then averaged all of the upper quartile's and multiplied all all values by the mean of all upper quartile's.